-To conclude, we mention that the interchanges between the monoidal structures required for the $n$-fold monoidal categories are usually brought about by braiding and symmetry.
+To conclude, we mention that the interchanges between the monoidal structures required for $n$-fold monoidal categories are usually brought about by braiding and symmetry.
 It is pointed out in \cite{DPInt} and \cite{PT13} that a bicartesian structure (a category with all finite coproducts and products) brings the desired interchanges but the corresponding coherence result required some unusual properties of such a category---a coproduct of terminal objects should be terminal.
 Our results show that this coherence is not necessary anymore and that every bicartesian category, for every $n$, may be conceived as an $n$-fold monoidal category in $n+1$ different ways.
-Although a bicartesian category is already $\infty$-monoidal, since it is symmetric monoidal (in two ways), this fact is interesting---there is an $\omega\times\omega$-indexed family of reduced bar constructions based on such a category.
-We discuss these matters in more details at the end of section~7.
+Although a bicartesian category is already $\infty$-monoidal, since it is symmetric monoidal (in two ways), this fact is interesting---there is a family, indexed by pairs of natural numbers, of reduced bar constructions based on such a category.
+We discuss these matters in more details at the end of Section~9.
 Also, this gives a positive answer to the second question of \cite[Section~8]{PT13}.